rjpcasalino/blog_bt/pages/posts/2019-10-01-Daily_Update.md

 layout: post
 ---

+Today is China's National Day.
+Free Hong Kong, you dumb son of a bitch.

 - [Hong Kong Protester Is Shot By Police As Clashes Over Democracy Take A Dark Turn](https://www.npr.org/2019/10/01/765971927/hong-kong-protester-reportedly-shot-by-police-during-mass-demonstrations)

 Meanwhile we are snarled in impeachment intrigue.